An Electric Fence for Slugs 'n Snails

 Like my parents.
 Their garden is in the middle of an orchard.
 During the growing season, full slug armies are born there.

-Unfortunately, our planters are right in the midst of it.
+Unfortunately, our raised beds are right in the midst of it.

-In slug zones, you spend 90% of the time in your Planty Garden trying to keep slugs and snails out of your planters.
+In slug zones, you spend 90% of the time in your Planty Garden trying to keep slugs and snails out of your beds.

 And that's no fun.